Kateryna Handziuk: Education and career

 In 2012, she volunteered for the United Nations Development Programme.
 She left the “Fatherland” party in 2015.
 During the Kherson 2015 local elections, Handziuk was an active volunteer who helped the acting mayor of Kherson, Volodymyr Mykolayenko, to win the elections.
-In November 2016 Handziuk become the acting manager of affairs at Kherson City Council’s executive committee.
+In November 2016, Handziuk become the acting manager of affairs at Kherson City Council’s executive committee.

 Handziuk was a critic of the security authorities and especially condemned corruption in the regional department of Ministry of Internal Affairs.
 She had publicized the involvement of the police in several cases of corruption.

 Death

 A man threw sulfuric acid on her in front of her house on 31 July 2018 and fled.
 She suffered severe burns on more than 30% of her body.
 The Ukrainian authorities arrested five suspects.
 The European Commissioner for Enlargement and European Neighbourhood Policy Johannes Hahn wrote on Twitter: "Attacks on civil society activists are unacceptable.
 Those responsible for this insidious crime must be held accountable."
 Handziuk first received treatment at a local hospital but was transferred to a special medical institution in Kyiv soon afterward.

 Handziuk died on 4 November 2018.
 The preliminary cause of death was a thrombosis.
 Ukrainian President Petro Poroshenko confirmed in the evening of the same day the death of Handziuk in a Kyiv hospital.
 He called on the police to do everything to clarify the case.

 After the announcement of her death, there was a spontaneous mourning in the Ukrainian capital, in which hundreds of demonstrators moved to the Ministry of Interior and demanded the complete investigation of the murder.

 Former United States Ambassador to Ukraine Marie Yovanovitch mentioned in testimony on 15 November 2019 before the United States House Permanent Select Committee on Intelligence impeachment inquiry against Donald Trump that she was honoring Kateryna Handziuk on 25 April, when she received a phone call from Washington, DC to leave Ukraine.

+In June 2023 the former head of the council for Kherson Oblast, Vladyslav Manher, and his assistant, Oleksii Levin, were both found guilty of her murder.
+They were sentenced to 10 years in prison, and fined ₴15 million ($406,000) as victim compensation to her relatives.